n-shevko/modula2/README.md

-Tiny subset of Modula 2 is implemented to learn basics of compiler engineering.
+Implementation of compiler for tiny subset of Modula 2 to learn basics of compiler engineering.
 LLVM IR was used as a target language.

 ### What was done